marcourias/Array_and_mean_Java/README.md

 # Array_and_mean_Java

 This program  reads the number of students of a class, the height of the students and saves them to a Double ArrayList.
-Next, the program calculates the mean heigth of the class, compares each student's heigth to the mean, and how many students have a higher and lower height compared to the mean.
+Next, the program calculates the mean height of the class, compares each student's height to the mean, and how many students have a higher and lower height compared to the mean.

 ## 1. Method cls